17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 The St. Louis Wheel

 Want to get a bird’s eye view of St. Louis and its surroundings?
 Hop aboard The St. Louis Wheel, the city’s high-rolling twist on the Ferris wheel.
 You’ll find it in St. Louis Union Station, a National Historic Landmark that was the world’s largest rail station when it opened in 1894.
-Today, it’s a family-friendly attraction that’s home to the St. Louis Aquarium, a mini golf course, and a carousel.
+Today, the station is a family-friendly attraction that’s home to the St. Louis Aquarium, a mini golf course, and a carousel.

 The St. Louis Wheel